 "Enrolled Nurse - Special Grade" means an Enrolled Nurse with an Advanced Certificate qualification and a minimum of six years full time equivalent post enrolment experience, including three years full time equivalent experience in the relevant clinical area.
 Such a nurse is appointed to a position established by a public hospital or public health organisation which satisfies the criteria as agreed between the Association and the Ministry from time to time.
-The further mandatory requirements pertaining to the classification of the Enrolled Nurse - Special Grade are set out in the NSW Health Policy Directive - Enrolled Nurse Special Grade PD2014_037

-"Experience" in relation to an assistant in nursing, means experience both before and/or after the commencement of this Agreement, whether within New South Wales or elsewhere and, in the case of an Enrolled nurse, an Enrolled Nurse without medication qualification or assistant in nursing who was formerly a student nurse, includes experience as such student nurse.
+"Experience" in relation to an assistant in nursing, means experience both before and/or after the commencement of this award, whether within New South Wales or elsewhere and, in the case of an Enrolled nurse, an Enrolled Nurse without medication qualification or assistant in nursing who was formerly a student nurse, includes experience as such student nurse.

-"Flight Nurse" means a registered nurse employed by the Ambulance Service who is engaged in nursing duties with the Ambulance Service of New South Wales.
+"Flight Nurse" means a dual registered nurse and midwife engaged as such and engaged with NSW Ambulance.